kanstancin/notes/github.md

 # history lines, with one ancestor.
 This merges the code if there are no
 # conflicts, i.e same piece of code changed in both commits.
 # In addition, it creates a new commit with two merged commits

+# checkout remote branch
+git branch -a #list all branches git checkout -b new-branch origin/new-branch # this checkouts and pulls code
 ```

 ### add credentials